robert8138/python-deliberate-practice/README.md

 To me, the appeal of Python is not necessarily the Data Analysis part, R is already doing a great job on this.
 Rather, the appeal of using Python for data work is that you have a higher chance to see how data plays a role within the whole integrated technology stack.
 Knowing Python is likely to make me a better **end-to-end** Data Scientist and better Software Engineer.

+Here is a great [reddit answer] that explains the intersection and disjoint union of the two languages beautifully.

 ## Deliberate Practice

 I am a huge believer in learning by doing, and there are a lot of opportunities on the job where I can hone my Python skills through Deliberate Practice: